MuShare/Httper-Server/README.md

     - revision(int): revision for this delete request, client should update its local revision by this
   - error:
     - ErrorToken(901): Token is wrong.
-    - ErrorDeleteRequestNotFound(2021): Request not found.
+    - ErrorDeleteRequest(2011): Request not found.
 This may caused by commiting a wrong request.
-    - ErrorDeleteRequestNoPrivilege(2022): This user has not privilege to delete this request.

-(4)	`api/request/pull`
+(3)	`api/request/pull`

   - Pull updated request entity.
   - method: GET